-If you’re one of New Jersey’s 9+ million residents, you’ll be pleased to know that it has many great banks available.
+If you’re one of New Jersey’s 9+ million residents, you’ll be pleased to know it has many great banks available.
 Whether you prefer a large national or a smaller community bank, The Garden State has it all.

 Choosing one provider over another comes down to your needs.
 Every person’s financial needs are unique and depend on their circumstances.